-- The Town Board adopted Findings regarding the Proposed Action on August 11, 2021.
-Prior to taking any action, the Planning Board will need to adopt its own Findings with respect to the environmental impacts of the Proposed Action. - A Public Hearing for the proposed preliminary subdivision application and site plans will need to be scheduled. - Pursuant to Section 12-18.A of the Town Code, all site development plans submitted to the Planning Board are required to be referred to the Architectural Review Board (ARB) for review and comment. - 4.
-Since this lot is in excess of 10 acres, the project should be referred to the Conservation Board, pursuant to Section 239-y.3.a of NY General Municipal Law. - 5.
-The site plan will need to be forwarded to the Chief of Police, Fire Inspector and the Armonk Fire Chief so that they may make any pertinent recommendations to the Planning Board including, but not limited to, the designation of no-parking zones, emergency vehicle access or any other issued deemed important to providing emergency services. - The site plan will need to be forwarded to the Water and Sewer department so that they may make any pertinent recommendations to the Planning Board including, but not limited to, the capacity of the sewer and water infrastructure to handle the proposed amount of demand. - 7.
-The Applicant will need to obtain Westchester County Department of Health approval for the water and sewer main extensions. - 8.
-The application for site plan approval requires referral to the Westchester County Planning Board pursuant to § 239-m of New York State General Municipal Law (GML).
-This referral is required because the subject site is located within 500 feet of NY Route 22.
+Pr ocedural Comments Staff Notes 1.
+The Town Board adopted Findings regarding the Proposed Action on August 11, 2021.
+Prior to taking any action, the Planning Board will need to adopt its own Findings with respect to the environmental impacts of the Proposed Action.
+2. A Public Hearing for the proposed preliminary subdivision application and site plans will need to be scheduled.
+A public hearing was opened on December 12, 2022.
+3. Pursuant to Section 12-18.A of the Town Code, all site development plans submitted to the Planning Board are required to be referred to the Architectural Review Board (ARB) for review and comment.
+4. Since this lot is in excess of 10 acres, the project should be referred to the Conservation Board, pursuant to Section 239-y.3.a of NY General Municipal Law.
+The project was referred to the Conservation Board on October 31, 2022.
+The Conservation Board noted that constructing the project would "eliminate scenic resourcesthat make the hamlet of Armonk so desirable."
+The Conservation Board also recommended enhanced buffers between the subject site, Community Park and NYS Route 22.
+The Conservation Board further recommended that the design be revised to further reflect surrounding semi-rural development patterns.
+The Conservation Board recommended that the Planning Board require a 1:1 tree replacement plan be required.
+The Conservation Board noted that the project does not comply with Section 355-24.F.
+It is noted that this section of the Town Code pertains to properties in the R-MF Zoning District, not the R-MF-SCH Zoning District.
+The Conservation Board recommended the preservation of a large open space wherein the habitat would be attractive to and conductive to maintaining existing pollinator populations.
+The Conservation Board also noted that the Board believes that the proposed population density on the site is too great.
+The Conservation Board recommended that the existing ridgeline be preserved as the site will be visible from many surrounding properties and locations.
+The Conservation Board recommended encouraging significant tree retention and relocation through innovative site planning that is responsive to existing vegetation to preserve a greater percentage of trees currently proposed for removal.
+5. The site plan will need to be forwarded to the Chief of Police, Fire Inspector and the Armonk Fire Chief so that they may make any pertinent recommendations to the Planning The project was referred on October 31, 2022.
+Board including, but not limited to, the designation of no-parking zones, emergency vehicle access or any other issued deemed important to providing emergency services.
+The Building Inspector noted several deficiencies with respect to NYS 2020 Fire Code Appendix D relating to the design of the project.
+The plans will need to be revised to the satisfaction of the Building Department.
+6. The site plan will need to be forwarded to the Water and Sewer department so that they may make any pertinent recommendations to the Planning Board including, but not limited to, the capacity of the sewer and water infrastructure to handle the proposed amount of demand.
+The project was referred on October 31, 2022.
+7. The Applicant will need to obtain Westchester County Department of Health approval for the water and sewer main extensions.